jaimeyu/godruid/README.md

 		1. bindIP: the host of the ADH-Gather gRPC Service.
     	2. bindPort: the port for the ADH-Gather gRPC Service.
   	4. StartupArgs
+    	1. adminDB:
+			- name: the name of the admin database used for adh-gather
-    	1. adminDB: type of datastore to use for Admin Service.
+			- impl: type of datastore to use for Admin Service.
 (0=InMemory, 1=CouchDB)
 		2. tenantDB: type of datastore to use for Tenant Service.
 (0=InMemory, 1=CouchDB)
 		3. pouchPluginDB: type of datastore to use for PouchDB Plugin Service.
 (0=InMemory, 1=CouchDB)